cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

     - Incurs costs
     - No local resources needed to run cluster

-=== "OpenShift or OKD"
+=== "Red Hat OpenShift"
-    #### OpenShift / OKD
+    #### Red Hat OpenShift

-    !!!Todo
-        Validate the toolkit installs and works on OKD (assumptions of licensed add-ons, such as pipelines?)

-    This option allows you to use RedHat OpenShift or OKD, the sibling community managed version of OpenShift as the learning environment for the Cloud-Native Toolkit.
-You can install OpenShift or OKD to your own hardware or use a third party cloud provider.
+    This option allows you to use your own installation of RedHat OpenShift as the learning environment for the Cloud-Native Toolkit.
+You can install OpenShift to your own hardware or use a third party cloud provider.

     !!!Warning
         This option requires you to setup and configure an OpenShift or OKD cluster, so assumes you have the environment and skills to complete this task.
 If not it is recommended that you select one of the other options

     - run on local hardware, virtualized infrastructure or cloud provider
-    - need your own OpenShift licenses (OKD is a sibling project that does not need OpenShift licenses)
+    - need your own OpenShift licenses
     - the cluster must have a default storage class configured, so a persistent volume claim will be satisfied

+    !!!Note
+        OKD is a community distribution of OpenShift.
+The fast-start installer assumes access to the RedHat Operator Hub so it can install components such as OpenShift Pipelines, so OKD is not supported.

 === "CodeReady Containers"
     #### CodeReady Containers